SDanDyS/robotica/README.md

 This project was created with the help of Electrical engineering, Mechanical engineering and Software engineering as a project for the fourth semester of the second year at NHL Stenden.

 Its purpose is to follow objects, detect cookies and pick it up and independently go up a parcour.
+Our dashboard to read data from and to follow our progress can be found at: https://cookjesmonster.nl/

 ## Students who worked on this project: